 The extension and modernization of existing facilities will be undertaken as a matter of priority using LEDs lamps to help achieve the objective of a 45% energy saving.

-Furthermore, Citelum will enable the City to benefit from the MUSE® computer-assisted maintenance management technology, the use of which will further improve the results obtained in terms of safety, continuity and service quality.
+Furthermore, Citelum will enable the city to benefit from the Computerized Maintenance Management System MUSE®, developed by its subsidiary Citégestion, the use of which will further improve the results obtained in terms of safety, continuity and service quality.